It does not take rocket science to conclude that the global pandemic changed the marketing landscape, particularly consumers' online behavior.

 - Take your hand from the cookie jar -- Advertisers must put a plan in place as nations continue to impose new restrictive policies on data privacy.
 For many years, marketers have relied on cookies to develop leads and target customers.
 But the terrain is shifting, so your search marketing team must craft a data strategy to comply with the new policies.
 More importantly, you also have to wean from a cookie-reliant strategy and develop new solutions using first-party data.
 By customizing your website, you can exploit first-party data to customize your search strategy that aligns with your business goals.
 Improving your first-party data will also be crucial in generating more accurate metrics on your leads.

-Those are just some of the trends for Google Ads and PPC for 2021.
+Those are just some of the trends for Google Ads and PPC.
 As the global pandemic has shown, organizations that showed a propensity to adjust quickly are more likely to survive.
 Marketers have the advantage of experience and hindsight to craft their search strategy amid the specter of COVID-19.
 The good news is that this year would not be as unpredictable compared to 2020.
 As long as you have good foundations, you can build on them to maintain or speed up your momentum.